 What is the fundamental concept that causes gel electrophoresis to work?
 Some proteins are enzymes and will react with molecules in the gel.
 All proteins have the same charge and will move through the gel at the same speed.
 Different proteins respond differently to dyes in a gel electrophoresis.

 When population geneticists refer to a fixed allele What do they mean quizlet?

 Fixed Allele.
 An allele that remains in a population when all of the alternative alleles have disappeared.
 No genetic variation exists t a fixed locus within population, because all individuals are genetically identical at that locus.
 Founder Effect.

-What is meant by an allele?
+What is meant by heterozygote advantage?